National Alliance for Water Innovation

 The Master Roadmap represents NAWI's investment strategy for technology advancements that will enable a circular water economy.
 It also synthesizes the results of the 2020 NAWI Roadmapping initiative, which focused on technical challenges across five sectors: agriculture, industrial, municipal, power, and resource extraction (mining and oil and gas exploration and production).

-With support from NREL, NAWI published five end-use water roadmaps with tailored R&D and modeling opportunities for each sector: agriculture, industrial, municipal, power sector, and resource extraction.
+With support from NLR, NAWI published five end-use water roadmaps with tailored R&D and modeling opportunities for each sector: agriculture, industrial, municipal, power sector, and resource extraction.
 These roadmaps aim to advance desalination and treatment of nontraditional source waters for beneficial use in public water supplies by identifying research and development opportunities that overcome treatment challenges.

 Visit NAWI's roadmap publication series web page to learn more about these five publications.